NyanZak/CW1_GameProgramming_ZakCronin/Tutorials.md

 Save the script and head back to the scene, before we press play we must assign the Game Over Screen to our Game Controller script on the `PlayerController`, simple just drag the pane we made into the value.
 Now if you press play everything should be working correctly.

-While not being a part of the tutorial I would highly recommend to clean up the Hierarchy

-For example I have empty gameobjects named for Cameras, Level Assets, Canvas and Coins/Spikes/Players
+While not being a part of the tutorial I would highly recommend to clean up the Hierarchy For example I have multiple empty gameobjects named which I use to indivudally store Cameras, Level Assets, Canvases and Coins/Spikes/Players.
+It would also be worth prefabbing the GameOverPanel, Players and PlayerControllerGameObject to easily use in other scenes.